Class GeneralDirectPosition

 public GeneralDirectPosition(DirectPosition point)

-Constructs a position initialized to the same values than the specified point.
+Constructs a position initialized to the same values as the specified point.
 This is a copy constructor.

 Parameters: